bids-standard/bids-specification/src/04-modality-specific-files/11-functional-near-infrared-spectroscopy.md

 Specific fNIRS fields that MUST be present:

-TODO: In the table below the SamplingFrequency data type should be "number or n/a".

 {{ MACROS___make_metadata_table(
    {
-      "SamplingFrequency": ("REQUIRED", "Sampling frequency (in Hz) of all the data in the recording, regardless of their type (for example, `12`).
+      "SamplingFrequency__nirs": ("REQUIRED", "Sampling frequency (in Hz) of all the data in the recording, regardless of their type (for example, `12`).
 If individual channels have different sampling rates, then the field here should be specified as `n/a` and the values  should be specified in the `sampling_frequency` column in channels.tsv."), "NIRSChannelCount": "REQUIRED",
       "NIRSSourceOptodeCount": "REQUIRED",
       "NIRSDetectorOptodeCount": "REQUIRED",